MarkWarneke/markwarneke.github.io/_posts/2019-08-15-static-code-analysis-for-infrastructure-as-code.md

 # variables
 ```

-Using the Name property of the `Get-Member` function we can assert all JSON properties are present.
+Using the Name property returned from the `Get-Member` function, we can assert that all expected JSON properties are present.
-The same test can be applied for the parameter file too.
+The same test can be applied for the parameter files, too.

-The `module.tests.ps1` then parses the given template and checks if the required `parameters` are present in a given parameter file.
-A required parameter can be identified if the `defaultValue` is not set on the parameter property.
+The `module.tests.ps1` then parses the given template and checks if the required `parameters` in a given parameter file are present.
+A required parameter can be identified by the missing `defaultValue` property.

-Given the following parameters inside an ARM template, we could check the `mandatory` property is present in the parameters file.
+Given the following parameters property of an ARM template, we could check, if the `mandatory` parameter is present in the parameters file.
+As the `mandatory` parameter doesn't specify the `defaultValue` the ARM template expects a parameter to be passed.

 ```json
 // azuredeploy.json